U.S. – Mexico Relations: Achievements and the Road Ahead

 April 15, 2021 | 12:15 - 1:30 pm | Zoom Webinar

-On Thursday, April 15, the Strauss Center and Clements Center for National Security will host Martha Bárcena Coqui, Mexican Ambassador to the United States, and Kimberly Breier, Senior Adviser (Non-resident), Americas Program for the Center for Strategic and International Studies (CSIS), for a conversation on “U.S. – Mexico Relations: Achievements and the Road Ahead.”
+On April 15, the Strauss Center and Clements Center for National Security hosted Martha Bárcena Coqui, Mexican Ambassador to the United States, and Kimberly Breier, Senior Adviser (Non-resident), Americas Program for the Center for Strategic and International Studies (CSIS), for a conversation on “U.S. – Mexico Relations: Achievements and the Road Ahead.”

 Ambassador Martha Bárcena was appointed by President Andrés Manuel López Obrador and ratified by the Mexican Senate on December 2018, becoming the first female Ambassador to hold this position.
 Ambassador Bárcena joined the Mexican Foreign Service in 1979.
 Prior to arriving in Washington, D.C., she was posted as Permanent Representative to the United Nations Rome-based Agencies.
 She has also served as Ambassador to the Republic of Turkey, non-resident to Georgia and the Republics of Azerbaijan, Kazakhstan and Turkmenistan; Ambassador to the Kingdom of Denmark, non-resident to the Kingdom of Norway and the Republic of Iceland, and as Consul in Barcelona.

 On the multilateral level, Ambassador Bárcena has represented Mexico as delegate at the UN, UNESCO and the OAS as well as head of delegation at the Forum on Migration and Development.
 She has also participated in multiple international conferences organized by the G-20 and the World Humanitarian Summit.